 Okay, what if applying to other companies doesn’t work?
 You’re pulling your hair out and at this point, you’re over it.

 In that case, you can go to the Georgia Underwriting Association and ask about getting a FAIR plan.
-Fair Access to Insurance Requirements (FAIR) insurers are required to provide insurance to high-risk homeowners, so you might have more luck finding insurance from one of them.
+Fair Access to Insurance Requirements (FAIR) insurers provide insurance to high-risk homeowners, so you might have more luck finding insurance there.

 4. Go to the insurance commissioner and file a complaint.